JagsRio/JagsRio/Readme.md

 - **[production-metrics-processor](https://github.com/JagsRio/production-metrics-processor)** – Automated system (VB.NET) for processing operational metrics and generating reports — real example of enterprise-level data automation and scheduling.

 - **[dental-chatbot-automation-service](https://github.com/JagsRio/dental-chatbot-automation-service)** - Automates interactions with a web-based chat system using Selenium WebDriver in VB.NET.
 This project demonstrates how to automate a multi-step chat workflow, process entities, and handle dynamic questions in a structured and maintainable way.

-- **[enterprise-data-mapping-tool](https://github.com/JagsRio/enterprise-data-mapping-tool)** - A sanitized, portfolio-ready Windows Forms application that demonstrates how internal data-mapping and product-onboarding tools are built in real enterprise environments.
-This project focuses on data normalization, manual & automated workflows, and UI-driven automation, while intentionally omitting proprietary schemas, credentials, and production endpoints.

 ## Education & Certifications